Jnguyenpham94/CECS475_codeLab/README.md

 # CECS475_codeLab
-For the CECS 475 Frameworks class that mostly utilized C# and its various frameworks.
+For the CECS 475 Frameworks class that mostly utilized C# and various frameworks.
 Place where the lab projects and assignments were placed
+Frameworks: MVVM, FlickrViewer, Wpf